 Bethany Church area project

-Mr. Goran suggested only sending commitment letter to the dead end roads on this project.
-Mr. Cannady made a motion to send commitment letters and get tap payments before the waterline is installed to the ends of the roads.
+Mr. Goran suggested only sending commitment letters to the residents at the ends of the dead end roads on this project.
+Mr. Cannady made a motion to send commitment letters on that basis and get tap payments from residents before the waterline is installed to the ends of the roads.
 Mr. MacNabb seconded the motion.
 The motion passed 4-0.

 Mr. Brink explained the need to increase the line size to 8” for approximately 10,000’ to ensure 500 GPM for fire flows even though the master plan shows only 6” waterlines but because of the lack of looped waterlines the hydrants would not meet ISO ratings.
 Mr. Goran suggested expanding the scope of the project to add the necessary 6” waterlines now instead of increasing some of the waterlines to 8”.
-Mr. Brink stated the upsizing of the waterline would be approximately $38,000 while the additional waterlines would be $100,000-$130,000 with not many potential additional customers.
+Mr. Brink stated the upsizing of the waterline would be approximately $30,000 - $38,000 while the additional waterlines would be $100,000-$130,000.
 Mr. Cannady made a motion to continue with the bid documents of upsizing the line to 8” and no additional waterlines.
 Mr. Holland seconded it.
 The motion passed 4-0.
-Mr. Goran informed Mr. Brink to not continue with any additional analysis of the area.
+Mr. Goran informed Mr. Brink to not continue with any additional hydraulic analysis of the area.

 Rock Springs area project

-Mr. Hood updated that this project should be out to bid in the next 3-4 weeks once it gets the final right of way information from the local surveyor regarding Y W Vickery Rd.
+Mr. Hood updated that this project should be out to bid in the next 30 days once it gets the final right of way information from the local surveyor regarding Y W Vickery Road.
 No action was taken regarding sending commitment letters to the residents/property owners in the project area.

 Mt.
 Hebron Road water line extension

-Mr. Goran explained that the bids for this project are due Tuesday, April 21st and that Rindt-McDuff Associates, Inc. would have the otice o ward documents ready on Tuesday, April 28th at noon for a called meeting.
+Mr. Goran explained that the bids for this project are due Tuesday, April 21st and that Rindt-McDuff Associates, Inc. would have the Notice of Award documents ready on Tuesday, April 28th at noon for a called meeting.
 Mr. Goran asked the Board to inform Mrs. Breffle if they were available.

 Proposed additional staff member and discussion of job descriptions

 Mr. Holland asked Mr. Goran what his recommendation was.
 Mr. Goran stated that he thought HCWSA needed a part time person to work approximately 20 hours per week.
 Mr. Cannady stated he thought a full time clerical person would benefit HCWSA and also change the other employee’s position to a salaried managerial position.
 Mr. Haley stated he thought HCWSA needed at least a part time person to assist with work in the field.
 Mr. MacNabb stated he thought HCWSA needs a full time person in the office to take payments and answer the phone.
-Mr. Holland stated that he thought HCWSA should hire a part time person and allow it become full time if needed.
+Mr. Holland stated that he thought HCWSA should hire a part time person and allow it to become full time if needed.
 The board decided to wait until the next meeting and include Mr. Carlton in the discussion.

 Status of past-due accounts